Auckland Property Market Research September 2017

 Auckland has seen the strongest regional growth in average sales price over the last three years (40%), while Wellington and Dunedin grew 27% and 26%, respectively.
 Over the same period, the increase in Christchurch sales prices was modest at 13%.
 Growth for Christchurch (relative to Wellington and Dunedin) appears to be softening over the past 3 years which may relate to the increased supply of housing as part of the Christchurch rebuild.

 When we go back 5 years, we see a similar picture with Auckland experiencing strong growth in sales prices (74%).
 Meanwhile, Wellington, Christchurch and Dunedin grew at relatively similar rates (32%, 36% and 35%, respectively).
 Looking back 10 years Auckland housing prices have nearly doubled (96% growth).
 Christchurch had the second strongest growth at 45%, while Wellington and Dunedin both grew 39%.
+If you'd like any advice on what this means for your property management business, email Liz or give her a call on 09 887 7455.

 From an investment point of view it is also valuable to look at the rental return.
 Across Auckland, Wellington and Christchurch the annual rental return was stable at about 5% during 2007-2012 which reflected the relatively stable house prices during this period.
 During 2012-2017 rental returns declined across the main centres but more so in Auckland, reflecting how the increases in house prices were not matched by similar increases in rents.